Adam Silver was appointed NBA Commissioner on Feb. 1, 2014.

 Silver has been instrumental to many of the league’s signature achievements, including the development of the WNBA, NBA G League, NBA 2K League and Basketball Africa League; the creation of the NBA's digital assets; and the establishment of NBA China and NBA Africa.

-Silver has been ranked No. 1 on SportsBusiness Journal’s annual list of the 50 Most Influential People in Sports Business.
-He was also named to TIME's 100 Most Influential People, Fortune's World’s 50 Greatest Leaders, and The Bloomberg 50, Bloomberg Businessweek’s list of 50 people who defined global business.
-Additionally, Silver has earned Sports Executive of the Year honors at the Sports Business Awards and was named Sports Illustrated’s Executive of the Year.
+Silver was recognized by the Sports Business Journal as its Executive of the Decade and has been ranked No. 1 on its annual list of the 50 Most Influential People in the Sports Business.
+He was also named to TIME's 100 Most Influential People, Fortune's 50 Greatest Leaders, and The Bloomberg 50.
+Additionally, he earned Sports Executive of the Year from Sports Illustrated.